wp-plugins/automatic-nbsp/readme.txt

 === Automatic NBSP ===
-Contributors: Damian Góra
+Contributors: webtroter
-Tags: typography, posts, nbsp
-Requires at least: 3.0
+Tags: typography, posts, nbsp, non-breaking space Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 4.1.1
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatic NBSP adds HTML non-breaking space (&nbsp) in your posts, custom post types and pages.
+Adds a non-breaking space (&nbsp;) for selected words or phrases.

 == Description ==

-This plugin automatically adds HTML non-breaking space (&nbsp) in your posts, custom post types and pages.
+This plugin automatically adds HTML entity `&nbsp;` ( non-breaking space ) for selected words or phrases.
-In settings of plugin you can add words.
-Each added word will not be displayed on the end of line in text, but was moved to beginning of next line.
-Automatic NBSP allows You to force the browser to not break the line between certain words or web page elements.
 E.g. 'Mr. Someone' should be 'Mr.&nbsp;Someone'.
+Works with:

+*   posts
+*   titles
+*   pages
+*   custom post types
+*   comments
+*   widgets

+You can create your own list of words/phrases or import our proposals for words.

-Non-Breaking Space is particularly important in Polish and Czech languages.
-In these countries there is a typographic rule, which prohibits the display some conjunctions and prepositions on the end line of text.
+A non-breaking space is particularly important in Polish and Czech languages.
+In these countries there is the typographic rule, which prohibits the display some conjunctions and prepositions on the end line of text.
 In other cases, help You control the aesthetics.

+If you have any ideas for how Automatic NBSP could be improved, you write to us.

 == Installation ==

-1. Install the plugin from within the Dashboard or upload the directory `widget-or-sidebar-per-shortcode` and all its contents to the `/wp-content/plugins/` directory
+1. Install the plugin from within the Dashboard or upload the directory `automatic-nbsp` and all its contents to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Go to Settings -> Automatic NBSP and set your preferences.
+4. Enjoy automatically added non-breaking spaces

 == Changelog ==

+= 1.2 =
+*   Title is now supported.
+*   Excerpt is now supported.
+*   Comment text is now supported.
+*   Widget text is now supported.
+*   Phrases is now allowed.
+*   Add case sensitive for words or phrases.
+*   Add list of conjunctions and other phrases for the Polish and English language.
+*   Fix mechanism for adding a &nbsp entitie.
+*   Polish translation

 = 1.1 =
-Fix bug compatibility wordpress 3.6
+*   Fix bug compatibility wordpress 3.6.

 = 1.0 =
-First version.
+*   First version.

+== Upgrade Notice ==

+= 1.2 =
+New mechanism for adding non-breaking space